JDaFoolio/day-scheduler/README.md

 Description
-a simple calendar application that allows a user to save events for each hour of the day.
-It runs in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+A simple calendar application that allows the user to save events between 8AM-5PM for better scheduling and time management

 User Story
 - AS AN employee with a busy schedule